 - Reduced costs and cycle time.
 Business Process Re-engineering reduces costs and cycle times by eliminating unproductive activities.

 - Improve quality.
-Business Process Re-engineering improves quality by reducing the fragmentation of work and establishing clear ownership of processes.
+Business Process Re-engineering improves overall product quality by reducing the fragmentation of work and establishing clear ownership of processes.

-One reason a client may request BPR is budget cuts.
-BPR helps to answer the question, “How do we continue to support our customers with increasing requirements and fewer resources?”
+Budget cuts are often followed by BPR initiatives as organizations attempt to answer the question, “How do we continue to support the increasing requirements of our customers with fewer resources?”
 Other reasons include:

-- enhance their capability to expand to other industries
+- Enhance organizational capability to expand and grow into other adjacent industries

-A key stimulus for reengineering has been the continuing development and deployment of sophisticated information systems and networks.
-Leading organizations are becoming bolder in using this technology to support innovative business processes, rather than refining current ways of doing work.
+A key stimulus for re-engineering has been the continuing development and deployment of increasingly sophisticated information systems and more efficient computer networks allowing for exponentially increased bandwidth and data throughput.
+Leading organizations are becoming bolder in using these technological advances to support innovative business processes, rather than refining how they use their legacy tool and methodologies.
+Cloud migration and increased reliance on hosted applications, infrastructure, and services is perhaps the best example of recent innovation driving the need for BPR.